 According to the BLS, much work in respiratory care is being performed by respiratory therapists, but respiratory therapy technicians often provide care under their supervision.
-The BLS predicted an average growth of 19% for respiratory therapy technicians between 2014 and 2024.
+The BLS predicted a 19% decline in employment opportunities for respiratory therapy technicians between 2014 and 2024.

-In May 2014, the BLS noted that respiratory therapy technicians' pay averaged $48,490 annually.
-The top-paying industries for these technicians were nursing care facilities, specialty hospitals and other ambulatory health care services.
+In May 2015, the BLS noted that respiratory therapy technicians' median pay was $48,490 annually.
+The top-paying industries for these technicians included physicians offices', nursing care facilities, general hospitals and specialty hospitals.

 Employers might require individuals to take the Certified Respiratory Therapist (CRT) exam administered by the National Board for Respiratory Care.
 To take the CRT exam, individuals must have graduated from or be enrolled in a program that's accredited by the Commission on Accreditation for Respiratory Care.